fbpx

-Therapy sessions are led by occupational therapists and use trained therapy dogs like Bazza.
+Therapy sessions are led by qualified occupational therapists and use trained Therapy Dogs.

 Who can benefit?